mcimpoi/mcimpoi/README.md

 ### Welcome to Mircea's GitHub page!

-My name is pronounced something like Myrcha.
-You can check [this Wikipedia link](https://en.wikipedia.org/wiki/Mircea) to read about the name origin, and other folks sharing the same first name.
+My name is pronounced Myrcha.
+You can check [this Wikipedia link](https://en.wikipedia.org/wiki/Mircea) to read about others sharing the same first name.

 <!--
 **mcimpoi/mcimpoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.